Instant Access: An Affordable Course Materials Initiative

 Check your student booklist for the price of your Instant Access materials.
 To view pricing for your course(s) participating in the Instant Access program, please go to cornellstore.com, and select “Shop Textbooks”.
 Log in to view your personalized booklist.
 Instant Access items will display with the message, “This item does not need to be added to your shopping cart.
 It will automatically be delivered to your Canvas course page once enrolled in the course.
 To maintain access to the digital content, your bursar account will automatically be charged after the opt-out date.”

 How do I get my textbook or access code?

-Clicking on the link in Blackboard took me to an access code for a website.
+Clicking on the link in Blackboard or Canvas took me to an access code for a website.
 Now what do I do?

 When will I have access to my book or course materials?

-You will have access to your book or materials when Blackboard opens for the semester.
+You will have access to your book or materials when Blackboard or Canvas opens for the semester.

 What does “opt-out” mean?

-The Instant Access program at Cornell automatically provides you with your books or course materials through a link in Blackboard, but it is optional to participate.
+The Instant Access program at Cornell automatically provides you with your books or course materials through a link in Blackboard or Canvas, but it is optional to participate.
 If you do not want to keep the digital course materials provided through Instant Access, you may choose to decline this service (opt out) and purchase your materials in another way.
 You must opt out by the opt-out deadline listed in our communications with you.
 After that date, your bursar account will be charged for the course materials unless you have opted out.
 Keep in mind that it is rarely possible to find the same materials at a lower price.